 - Hydration: 0.9% NS (No potassium in IVF).
-Goal UOP 80-100 mL/hr - Allopurinol: allopurinol 300mg PO daily - Treatment (as above plus:) - Electrolyte abnormalities: - Use caution prior to repleting for hypocalcemia - ( $Ca \times PO4 > 60$ increases risk of precipitation) - Severe cases may require hemodialysis. - Loop diuretics can assist with uric acid excretion when patient no longer hypovolemic. - \May alkalinize the urine with goal urine pH of 7 if uric acid is >8mg/dL and phosphate is not >6.5mg/dL. - (alkalinization makes uric acid more soluble but phosphate less soluble, so may trigger precipitation esp when Ca x PO4 is >60mg/dL.
+Goal UOP 80-100 mL/hr (in high risk I usually start at 200cc/hr as long as no cardiac concerns) - Allopurinol: allopurinol 300mg PO daily - Treatment (as above plus:) - Electrolyte abnormalities: - Use caution prior to repleting for hypocalcemia - (Ca x PO4 >60 increases risk of precipitation) - Severe cases may require hemodialysis. - Loop diuretics can assist with uric acid excretion when patient no longer hypovolemic. - I have never, but you can consider alkalinizing the urine with goal urine pH of 7 if uric acid is >8mg/dL and phosphate is not >6.5mg/dL. - (alkalinization makes uric acid more soluble but phosphate less soluble, so may trigger precipitation esp when Ca x PO4 is >60mg/dL.
 With rasburicase available, alkalinization is rarely indicated)